ChristopherL-STCU/Conferences/kcdc2017/PITCHME.md

 <h4 style="text-transform: none">If you solve you totally change how you work, or maybe even the industry</h4>
 </div>

+Note:
+- Soft skills talk
+- We all deal with it.
+She classified the different types and assigned them a yak from an yak enthusiasts site
+- Attack: most typical: pause and decide, track and then clear
+- Yak Stack: one things leads to another: benefit of pairing (is this needed).
+Urgent task -> workaround.
+Dangerous -> more important current task (more about team than you)
+- Hackhacking: change our environment in order to influence our own behavior, increasing our speed over time: set up a new box just so, automating things.
+Timebox.
+Stay curious.
+Pair, lean what they know.
+- Royal: need to talk to people to figure things out.
+In the end it's a boost, know what people know, or don't know.
+- Golden: changes everything, the one that alters your reality, changes behavior, give us an option we didn't have before.
+Rarely a direct work-related reason to shave them well enough to find their deep secrets.
+To find them cultivate an awareness of what we’re doing while we do it.

 ---

 ### Beyond patterns: functional programming and the Nature of Order